 Before we start discussing the topic it is important to note the key features of Canada itself as a country.
 As you may already know, being one of the most developed countries in the world, generates a good financial industry.
 Canada is one of those countries, therefore, expect the market to be quite vibrant.
 However, there are some issues that many would think that plague the Canadian Forex market.
 With copied laws from the US regulators and questionable decisions.
 However, every regulator comes with its disadvantages, even though they would love to see their population succeed in trading Forex, it is still very important to keep them safe.

-Thanks to that mentality Forex brokers regulated by the Canadian financial watchdogs like the CSA and IIROC are one of the most trustworthy and reliable ones out there.
+Thanks to that mentality Forex brokers regulated by the Canadian financial watchdogs like the CSA and IIROC are one of the most trustworthy and reliable ones out there if you are looking for real money slots.
 But even though all of these good features may tell you something about the brokers, it is important to answer additional questions like what do the regulators do and how brokers are able to work with them.

 The guidelines for Forex brokers willing to establish themselves in Canada are quite simple really.
 Don’t be a scam!
 But that’s way too vague.
 Let’s discuss why it is a good place to operate.
 First things first, Canada is the home of one of the world’s major currencies the CAD, therefore brokers tend to have better deals with pairing it with something else.

 One of the primary aspects of the Canadian regulators is also the fact that they require all of the brokers to register multiple times.
 Why?
 The reason is, of course, the multiple provinces that the country has.
 For example, all of the provinces feature their own financial watchdogs which may have guidelines that are slightly different or add some additional requirements.

 To bring this into perspective, a Forex broker operating in Toronto may have a completely different experience of operations compared to a Forex broker in Quebec.